 - Grind the rolled oats and millet into flour with a blender (30 to 40 seconds; millet is hard).
 Place the oat and millet flour, poppy seeds, baking powder, and baking soda into a medium bowl, and whisk.

 - Blend the dates, non-dairy milk, and almond extract) into the blender, and blend until smooth.
 Add this mixture to the bowl of dry ingredients, along with the lemon zest, and mix just until all of the dry ingredients have been incorporated.

 Lemons: A regular lemon will work just fine for the cake and frosting, but a fragrant Meyer lemon is extra good.
 Meyer lemons are a cross between a lemon and an orange, and are in stores seasonally.

 Ground nut topping: To add a bit of flair, grind some nuts on top of the frosted cake using a rotary cheese grater (as shown in top photo)

-Baking powder: I use this sodium-free baking powder in my desserts.
+Baking powder: I use sodium-free baking powder in my desserts.